ideaconsult/h5pyd/docs/high/file.rst

 different part of a chunk that has already been read, the data can be copied directly from memory rather than reading from storage again.
 The details of a given dataset's chunks are controlled when creating the dataset.
 The size of the chunk cache depends on the server configuration, see the server documentatin for details.

 Currently, h5pyd does not provide any local cache for chunk data.
 Typically, it will be more effience to read relatively large portions of the dataset than to make many smaller requests to the server.

 Reference
 ---------

-.. class:: File(name, mode=None, endpoint=None, usernamer=None, \
+.. class:: File(name, mode=None, endpoint=None, username=None, \
     password=None, bucket=None, api_key=None, use_session=True, \
     use_cache=True, use_shared_memr=None, owner=None, linked_domain=None, \
     retries=10, **kwds)